VISHALGUPTA100803/FLASHCHAT/README.md

-# Flash Chat ⚡️
+# LightningChat ⚡️

-Welcome to **Flash Chat**, a Flutter app where I've seamlessly integrated Firebase services.
+Welcome to **LightningChat**, a Flutter app where I've seamlessly integrated Firebase services.
 This app utilizes Firebase Cloud Firestore for a cloud-based NoSQL database and Firebase authentication package to ensure secure user authentication.

 ## Getting Started 🚀